-Consider (1+1)-dimensional SU$(N)$ SYM on a circle of length $L$ and at large-$N$, with 't Hooft coupling $\lambda = Ng^2_{\text{ {YM}}}$.
-Consider the theory at finite temperature $T$ so that $\beta = 1/T$ is the period of the thermal circle, and the spatial direction is also compactified on a circle of length $L$.
-Then we can think of the theory as being defined on a 2-torus, $\mathbb{T}^2 = S^1_\beta\times S^1_L$.
+Consider (1+1)-dimensional SU$(N)$ SYM at large $N$ with 't Hooft coupling $\lambda = Ng^2_{\text{ {YM}}}$.
+If the theory is at finite temperature $T$ so that $\beta = 1/T$ is the period of the thermal circle, and the spatial direction is also compactified on a circle of length $L$, then we can think of the theory as being defined on a 2-torus, $\mathbb{T}^2 = S^1_\beta\times S^1_L$.
 In these circumstances, we can define dimensionless quantities, $t = TL$, $\lambda' = \lambda L^2$ to study different regimes of the theory.
 From the gauge theory perspective, phase transitions can be inferred by studying the expectation values of Wilson loops, $P_\beta$ and $ P_L$, wrapping the temporal and spatial circle respectively, which serve as order parameters.
 For SYM on $\mathbb{T}^2$ the expectation value $\la P_L\ra$ changes from zero (confined phase) to non-zero values (deconfined phase) upon heating the system, whereas $\la P_\beta\ra$ is always non-zero at all temperatures (see \cite{Aharony:2004ig,Catterall:2010fx,Catterall:2017lub} and references therein).

-Now we consider the dual supergravity description.
+Now we consider the dual gravity description.
 This is given by the near-horizon geometry of the spacetime sourced by a stack of $N$ coincident D1-branes of type IIB string theory \cite{PhysRevD.58.046004}, with a periodic identification on one spatial coordinate.
-In particular, one is interested in near extremal black D1-brane configurations of the gravitational theory in the decoupling limit, which were studied in \cite{Aharony:2004ig}.
-The classical type IIB supergravity description is valid provided that $N$ is large, to suppress string quantum corrections; $\alpha'$ corrections are negligible when $t\ll \sqrt{\lambda'}$, while winding modes around the circle can be ignored when $t\gg 1/\sqrt{\lambda'}$.
-The two conditions imply the window of validity of IIB supergravity description \beq \frac{1}{\sqrt{\lambda'}} \ll t \ll \sqrt{\lambda'}. \enq In this range one may use the supergravity type IIB solution to derive the thermodynamics of 2-dimensional SYM.
-In this regime, the thermal vacuum of IIB supergravity is a black hole carrying D1-brane charge that uniformly wraps the compact circle.
+In particular, one is interested in near-extremal black D1-brane configurations of the gravitational theory in the decoupling limit, which were studied in \cite{Aharony:2004ig}.
+The classical type IIB supergravity description is valid provided that $N$ is large, to suppress string quantum corrections; $\alpha'$-corrections are negligible when $t\ll \sqrt{\lambda'}$, while winding modes around the circle can be ignored when $t\gg 1/\sqrt{\lambda'}$.
+The two conditions imply the window of validity of IIB supergravity description \beq \frac{1}{\sqrt{\lambda'}} \ll t \ll \sqrt{\lambda'}. \enq In this range one may use the type IIB supergravity solution to derive the thermodynamics of 2-dimensional SYM.
+In this regime, the thermal vacuum of type IIB supergravity is a black hole carrying D1-brane charge that uniformly wraps the compact circle.
 This solution is thought to be stable and corresponds to the uniform phase.